Newt, Callista Gingrich hail Reagan at Romney convention

 By Steve Holland

-TAMPA, Florida Newt Gingrich felt the sharp boot of Mitt Romney during a bitter Republican presidential primary battle, but he buried old bones and united behind his former rival on Thursday, albeit through a tribute to Ronald Reagan.
+TAMPA, Fla., Aug 30 Newt Gingrich felt the sharp boot of Mitt Romney during a bitter Republican presidential primary battle, but he buried old bones and united behind his former rival on Thursday, albeit through a tribute to Ronald Reagan.

 Gingrich and his wife, Callista, standing side by side on stage at the Republican National Convention, hailed Romney in the name of Reagan, the late president who is considered a hero to conservatives.